 To get around this, one approach you can take is to add a blur to the background clip.
 The more you increase it’s blurriness, the more that you contrast it from the text.
 This makes your text elements much more visible therefore readable.

 We hoped you enjoyed these 3 tips on how to use a simple blur effect!
-If you liked this video, we’ve got lots of other tutorials for Premiere Pro, After Effects, and filmmaking in general!
-If you’ve got any questions or want to see another future video topic, leave us a comment down below.
+If you liked this tutorial, we’ve got lots of other tutorials for Premiere Pro, After Effects, and filmmaking in general!
+If you’ve got any questions or want to see another future article topics, leave us a comment down below.